frasertweedale/notes-redhat/design/pki-sub-ca.rst

 ``ou=certificateRepository,ou=ca,{rootSuffix}``, an object of the ``top`` and ``repository`` object classes.
 This object shall be referred to as the *primary repository*.
-Sub-CAs will be located beneath the primary repository, having the object classes as the primary repository.
-The OU of a *sub-repository* will be the user-chosen name of the sub-CA (possibly with some normalisation applied.)
+Sub-CAs will be located beneath the primary repository, having the same object classes as the primary repository.
+The OU of a *sub-repository* will be the sub-CA ID.
+Therefore, the DN for a sub-CA's certificate repository is ``ou={subCAId},ou=certificateRepository,ou=ca,{rootSuffix}``.

 Although not an initial requirement, this approach accomodates nested sub-CAs to an arbitrary depth.